How to leave Georgia (GA) residency?

 1) Ongoing tax responsibilities

 If you continue to earn income from Georgia, such as rental income, business profits, or wages, you’ll need to file a non-resident Georgia tax return.
-This ensures you only pay taxes on the income sourced from Georgia, while your income from other states remains separate.
+This helps Georgia tax only the income sourced from Georgia, while income from other states is generally handled under the rules of those jurisdictions.

 2) Rental or business income

 If you own rental property or a business in Georgia, any income generated from those sources will still be subject to Georgia state taxes.
-It’s important to consult with a tax professional to ensure compliance with Georgia tax laws, especially if you have complex income streams that tie back to the state.
+It’s important to consult with a tax professional to stay compliant with Georgia tax laws, especially if you have complex income streams that tie back to the state.